jainamvora09/CODTECH-TASK1/Readme.md

 ## Project: Sales Performance Dashboard

 ## Objective
-The objective of this project to analysis on a dataset containing sales performance data from 2019 - 2020.
-The aim is to uncover insights into trends, distribution, correlations, and outliers through visualization.
+To create an interactive and comprehensive sales dashboard in Power BI that provides valuable insights into sales performance, customer segments, regional distribution, and product categories.

 ## Key Activities
 **Data Cleaning:** <br>